Finnesz/JavaScript-Exercises-D/README.md

 Hi!👋 Just starting out with JavaScript :.

-Will be adding more small projects/exercises soon! 🚩
+Will be adding/completing more small projects/exercises soon! 🚩